Ziv-spec/randomfun/articles/software-design.md

 - Programming is very much like writing anything.
 You can have an idea of how something should be but only as you implement the system itself is when you actually materialize everything and make sure that it can work.
 Holes in your thinking are patched, kinks and past assumptions are resolved and the final product is almost always different than what you might have began with.
 This is also why programming is so hard as your plans almost never go smoothly requiring you to find all of the ways that failures take effect.
 - can we learn from biological systems?
 Antifragile systems it is.

 For years now it seems humans have been the dominant species on this planet.
-Organized together in weird structures, held by stories and powered by intelligence, humans seem to not only survive great calamities but also advance their knowledge and capabilities through and through.
+Organized together in weird structures, held by stories and powered by intelligence; humans seem to defy all logic by surviving great calamities, adapting, and growing stronger from these experiences.
 For as much as I would love to jump into the meat of this article I believe, to appreciate it fully, it is important to remember the challenges we as species had to overcome to get to where we are.

 # History of our kind

 The first homo-sapiens were hunter-gatherers, roaming large areas around without attachment, gathering mostly scarce plants that managed to survive the cold climate.
 These times were marked by their climate instability and hostile environment for food growth and development.
 It likely human potential for progress was held back to a degree by such environment.
 Around 13,000 years ago the world entered the Younger Dryas period, a millennium-long cold snap that temporarily reversed the warming process experienced since the Last Glacial Maximum[^1].
 Around 12,000 years ago the Younger Dryas ended and the Holocene, the current era, began.
 Climate stabilized forming the climate patterns we know today.

 The effects on plants has been dramatic.
 Randall Carlson in his essay "Redemption Of The Beast" reviewed carbon-dioxide and its effects on the biosphere.
 In his essay he looks extensively at the effects carbon-dioxide can have on plants since plants are fundamental to all living organisms.
-He kindly points out that, with the effects of a hotter planet, more stable climate, and larger carbon-dioxide reserves, in the last 11,000 years plants experienced a period of growth and health.
+He kindly points out that with the effects of a hotter planet, more stable climate, and larger carbon-dioxide reserves, in the last 11,000 years plants experienced a period of growth and health.
 Recent data from NASA's satellite imagery shows the world has become greener[^6] from carbon-dioxide fertilization.
 These macro changes beginning 11,000 years ago have most likely prompted the world wide domestication of different crop types in different parts of the world, with grains being notable for humans development[^7].

 > If we consider why the human population has never been as great as the present we are lead directly to the realization that for most of the time that modern homo sapiens sapiens has occupied this planet, the Earth has been in the grip of the brutal cold of an ice age.
 We know from recent history that times of global cooling have been detrimental to human population growth and times of global warming have been conducive to population expansion and social advancement. [see: Redemption Of The Beast, Randall Carlson pp 80]